cnavast/DOM-Analyzer/README.md

 # DOM-Analyzer
 This script comes handy when you want to optimize your DOM, for speed or SEO purposes.
 It just recreates the DOM in a JS object, ordering each level by the criteria you choose.
-It's useful to find nodes that are specially heavy or have too many children (which is usually bad when comes to render the page).
+It's useful to find nodes that are specially heavy or have too many children (which is usually bad when comes to rendering the page).

-## Criteria
+## Order criteria
 - nodes: Number of nodes that are behind the current node.
 - depth: max. depth of the children nodes / max. no. of levels.
 - length: size of the outerHTML (without spaces).